I’ve been writing a series of very short articles that are about weird business ideas that are making people money.

 Think your idea’s crazy?
 Have some faith in yourself, do your homework to get yourself prepared, and most importantly of all—START!
 Like now.

 The next “Weird Ways People Make Money,” is The Wedding Wagon in Las Vegas.
 The idea behind the Wedding Wagon is that anyone should be able to get married anywhere they want for an affordable price.
 How affordable?
 How about $129.00?
 (Flowers usually cost more than that.)

 The Wedding Wagon is a fully decorated wedding on wheels.
 An Officiant and photographer will meet you at your location.
 The back of the van opens up for an elegant backdrop and that’s where the couple takes their vows.

 The point is there are all kinds of ways you can make money.
 One of the many ways is through weddings.
-Whether it’s through pop-ups, DJing, Officiating, being the photographer, or the cater, weddings are usually once (or twice) in a lifetime events that people don’t mind paying for.
+Whether it’s through pop-ups, DJing, Officiating, being the photographer, or the caterer, weddings are usually once (or twice) a lifetime event that people don’t mind paying for.

 The Potato Parcel is a company that ships potatoes to your doorsteps.
 And these aren’t just any potatoes.
 These potatoes have messages written on the with Sharpie markers.
 Some of them have pictures attached to them as well.
 Those are called Potato Pals.

 Need a Mother’s Day gift?
 How about a potato that says, “Love you, mom!
 From your little Spud.”

 Or how about, “Happy Birthday Babe!
 Now cook this up for me.”
 I’m pretty sure this wouldn’t go over in my house and the website specifically says not to eat the potatoes.